Bipolar RF Transistors Information

 IB = base current

 A bipolar transistor's ability to amplify signals is based on its n- and p-doped regions.
-In basic terms, when a positive bias (charge or voltage) is applied to the base terminal, it forces the holes inherent in the p-region into toward the emitter terminal and allows excited electrons to be swept from the n-type emitter region to the collector terminal, resulting in a relatively high current output.
+In basic terms, when a positive bias (charge or voltage) is applied to the base terminal, it forces the holes inherent in the p-region toward the emitter terminal and allows excited electrons to be swept from the n-type emitter region to the collector terminal, resulting in a relatively high current output.
 This action is shown in the image below.

-When a transistor operates in this manner,it is said to be in an active state.
+When a transistor operates in this manner, it is said to be in an active state.
 Bipolar transistors can also function in two other states:

 • Cut-off: the device has no output.